tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

-## 14.3 Lesson Plan: Recurrent Neural Networks
+## 14.3 Lesson Plan: Recurrent Neural Networks (This version is in process to be updated)

 ---